ghc-proposals/ghc-proposals/proposals/0000-default-export-all.md

    student has not modified the test harness to always succeed, or something of the sort.
-2. Instructors could implement `main` in a different module, and ask students to submit their own module with a module header that explicitly lists their exports.
-This works, but requires extra work by students to name their module correctly, remember all the export names, avoid typos in extra code, etc.
-   Students are sometimes not prepared to appreciate the need for this extra code.
-   (This is akin to the well known "first day of Java" problem, except that students must blindly type `module Main (foo, bar, baz) where` instead of `public class Main { public static void main(String[] args) { } }`.)
+2. Instructors could implement `main` in a different module, and ask students to add a module header without really understanding why.
+This boilerplate is similar to the well known "first day of Java" problem, except that students must blindly type `module Main where`, instead of `public class Main { public static void main(String[] args) { } }`.
 3. Instructors could modify the code submitted by the student to add a module header themselves.
 However, it's actually very tricky to edit a Haskell AST, rewrite the source, compile it, and match up resulting error messages back to